 Thank you for taking the time to read my page.

 |Face to face counselling:||Yes|

-Monday to Friday from 8am-9pm.
-I can offer flexible appointments and at short notice if required.
+Monday to Friday from 8am-9pm and Saturday mornings.
+I offer flexible appointments.

 Types of client